 I find the best way to engage others is to 1) make awesome content/products/services that knocks the socks off your audience and 2) actually engage with others.
 This means, PARTICIPATION.
 Watch others’ Stories, swipe up and leave comments.
 Believe it or not, doing this consistently helps build awareness of your brand.
 Think of it like commenting on someone’s blog post.
 Get out there and mingle!

 Does all this overwhelm you a bit?
 Don’t know where to start?
 Use the below printable to help you get started planning your Instagram Stories posts.
-Download using the link below and print.
+The best part is that you can use it over and over each month as a guide, but change the content you share.
 Plan posts for your online business for the next week, month, or more!
 When you plan posts ahead of time, they become more purposeful & powerful, am I right?

-Let me know how Instagram Stories is going for you.
-Tag me, @sisoo_com, so I can check out what you’re sharing!
+Let me know how the printable helps you along.
+And please tag me so I can check out what you’re sharing!